chenxiancai/STCObfuscator/README.md

 #### step 5、
 ```
-add STCDefination.h, clean content in STCDefination.h
+run project in DEBUG environment with iPhone simulator to generate confuse macros in STCDefination.h.
+all confused symbols will save to confuse.json in project catalog.
 ```

 #### step 6、
 ```
-run project in DEBUG environment with iPhone simulator to generate confuse macros in STCDefination.h.
-all confused symbols will save to confuse.json in project catalog.
+add STCDefination.h.
 ```

 #### step 7、